jido/Arcadam/Quirks.md

 ### More notes:

-Arcdown commands, such as attribute line, substitution definition, block title and comments count as empty lines (no indent).
+Arcadam commands, such as attribute line, substitution definition, block title and comments count as empty lines (no indent).

 ```
     This code block indent